Stan Rogers: Death

 Rogers died alongside 22 other passengers most likely of smoke inhalation on June 2, 1983, while travelling on Air Canada Flight 797 (a McDonnell Douglas DC-9) after performing at the Kerrville Folk Festival.
 The airliner was flying from Dallas, Texas, to Toronto and Montreal when a fire from an unknown ignition source within the vanity or toilet shroud of the aft washroom forced it to make an emergency landing at the Greater Cincinnati Airport in northern Kentucky.
 There were initially no visible flames, and after attempts to extinguish the fire were unsuccessful, smoke filled the cabin.
 Upon landing, the plane's doors were opened, allowing the five crew and 18 of the 41 passengers to escape, but approximately 90 seconds into the evacuation the oxygen rushing in from outside caused a flash fire.

+Soon after his death, stories began to circulate about Rogers' final moments.
+Blogger Amber Frost claimed:

+These accounts cannot be verified, as the National Transportation Safety Board ran a full investigation of the incident and interviewed every single survivor, and there is no firsthand account, official or unofficial, of such an occurrence.
+Stan Rogers most likely died before the doors were even opened, due to smoke inhalation from the fire.
+Regardless, the circumstances of Rogers' death still circulate as folklore.
+As his official biographer Christopher Gudgeon writes:

+His ashes were scattered off the north-eastern shore of Nova Scotia, Canada.